Updated June, 2021.

 1. Child psychology & development

 Rule #1: You can't teach children if you don't understand how they develop and learn at different ages.
-That's why early child psychology and development is a key part of your ECE training.
+That's why early child psychology and development is a key part of your Early Childhood Education training.

-You'll be guided through the milestones of emotional, physical, and cognitive development children go through from birth to 12 years old.
+You will explore and analyze the emotional, physical, and cognitive development children go through from birth to 12 years old.

 Knowing how kids develop, and what they're capable of doing and learning at each stage, will help you plan activities that make sense for each age group you work with.